-DEM_29: What is the mother tongue/ language of household head?
+HC2: What is the mother tongue/ language of household head?

-This is the language which a person has grown up speaking from early childhood
+This is the language which a person has grown up speaking from early childhood.

-DEM_30: To what ethnic group/tribe does head of the household from HL2) belong?
+HC3: To what ethnic group/tribe does head of the household (from HL2) belong?

 Enquire the tribe or ethnic group of the head of household and select the appropriate option.